Who we are:

 Viv is thrilled to be back at Theatre Shed as its Artistic Director

-Sally Barnard – Visiting Specialist Practitioner and Movement Director
+Sally Barnard – Specialist Practitioner and Movement Director

 Sally has been working in both theatre and education for nearly 15 years.
-She studied Dramaturgy/Theatre originally at Leeds University, then went on to train as an actor, specialising in Physical Theatre, Movement and theatre for young people, completing intensive training with Hope Street Ltd in Liverpool.
+She studied Dramaturgy/Theatre originally at Leeds University, then went on to train as an actor, with specialist in Physical Theatre, Movement and theatre for young people, completing intensive training with Hope Street Ltd in Liverpool.

 As a professional performer, Sally has a wide range of experience working with companies including Action Transport, Twisting Yarn and The Unity Theatre in Liverpool.
-Performance styles include childrens’ theatre, large-scale puppetry, dance pieces, numerous physical theatre collaborations as well as classic and contemporary drama.
+Performance styles include childrens’ theatre, classical theatre, large-scale puppetry, dance pieces, numerous physical theatre collaborations as well as contemporary drama.

 Alice Connor – Artistic Practitioner

 Alice started volunteering as a mentor for The Theatre Shed in 2009.
 Her main reason for this was to use her experience as an actor to encourage and support the members of her local theatre group.
 Following in her grandfathers (Kenneth Connor) footsteps, she grew up in the Film and Television industry in front of the camera.